chuma-beep/Problem-Solving-Strategies/Getting-Started/Understand-the-problem.md

   - physical: 90

   4. Attacker
-  - Agility: 90
+  - Agility: 93
   - Speed: 90
   - passing: 60
   - defence: 40
   - physical: 80

+ ### From Problem to Solution
-The above requirements is our desired output.
-Now we have to individualy check if the players in the pool meet the required standards.
-That brings us to the next lesson [Psuedo code & Flowcharts](../Algorithms/Pseudocode%20and%20Flowchart/pseudocode.md)
+ Our goal is to evaluate each player in the pool to determine if they meet the required standards for their position.
+This structured approach helps us select the best team members effectively.

+ This leads us to the next step: Pseudocode & Flowcharts, where we translate our understanding into a structured plan for implementation.